Integrations

 /create [title]Create a new ticket in the linked project

-/status [ticket-id]Get status, assignee, and sprint for a ticket
+/status [ticket-id]Get the status, assignee, and sprint for a ticket

 /assign [ticket-id] [user]Assign a ticket to a team member by name or email